xyos/react-native-camera/android/README.md

 This is a first try on an android version of react-native-camera.
 There is no functionality besides a "camera view" so please dont use this for anything serious.
+There is an example project for android in the `example` directory.

 Steps to add this to your react-native android project:
 * `npm install https://github.com/timmh/react-native-camera.git`